mpangas/codir/Sprint4.md

 Returns: A success message if the removal succeeded, or an error if the user is not currently authenticated or if the request body was incorrectly formatted.

+## Preferences

+### Routes

+#### GET /api/preferences

+Used to retreive the Preferences object attached with the currently authenticated user

+Returns: An object with each property of hte Preferences model

+#### PUT /api/preferences

+Used to update the Preferences object attached to the currently authetnicated user

+Accepts: A Preferences model object that contains each attribute associated with the model

+Returns: A success message if the operation is successful or an error otherwise.